code16/sharp/docs/pages/filters.md

 ## Multiple filter

 First, notice that you can have as many filters as you want for an EntityList.
 The "multiple filter" here designate something else: allowing the user to select more than one value for a filter.
-To achieve this, simply replace the interface implemented with `Code16\Sharp\EntityList\EntityListMultipleFilter`, and that's it.
+To achieve this, replace the interface implemented with `Code16\Sharp\EntityList\EntityListMultipleFilter`.

 In this case, with Eloquent for instance, your might have to modify your code to ensure that you have an array (Sharp will return either null, and id or an array of id, depending on the user selection):